 I’m not even interested in cars, and I found this museum fascinating.
 A large collection of presidential cars are lined up in the main atrium, including John F. Kennedy’s limousine.
 You can also see the Rosa Parks bus and Abraham Lincoln’s rocking chair.

 I enjoyed seeing the old Model T and learning about the history of that car’s development into the cars we drive today.
 You can actually feel the spirit of innovation when you are at this museum.
-After visiting, I also felt a sense of pride for Detroit for everything that has been accomplished.
+After visiting, I also felt a sense of pride in Detroit for everything that has been accomplished.
 It is an American treasure and a city we need to protect and be very proud of.

 The DIA is a stunningly beautiful museum with an impressive collection from all around the world.
 In fact, it’s ranked in the top six museums in the United States.